 Despite this, few marketers actually know what makes a landing page good or bad.
 This is understandable, as landing pages require a combination of amazing design, landing page copy and user experience to convert people into sales.

 Creating each of these is a difficult skill.
-Most companies struggle to even find the expertise to write effective landing page copy:
+Most companies struggle even to find the expertise to write effective landing page copy:

 What is Landing Page Design?